mariadb-corporation/MaxScale/Documentation/Reference/MaxCtrl.md

 `Usage: list users`

-List the users that can be used to connect to the MaxScale REST API.
+List network the users that can be used to connect to the MaxScale REST API as well as enabled local accounts.

 ### list commands